5 Ways Aliens Could Invade the Earth and How We Might Stop Them

 Asteroids would batter the Earth.
 Massive tidal waves hundreds of feet tall would crush our coastal cities.
 Earthquakes would crumble major population centers.
 Tornadoes would carve wide swaths across the landscape, demolishing everything in their paths.
 Hurricanes would wreak havoc along the coastlines.

-As lost lives pile up and the cities crumble the remaining population would endure the constant burden of rebuilding roadways, restocking food supplies, keeping the power grid operational and maintaining communication systems.
+As lost lives pile up and the cities crumble the remaining population would endure the constant burden of rebuilding roadways, restocking food supplies, keeping the power grid working, and maintaining communication systems.

 While we may lose our technology in the short term, and end up in a dark-age of sorts, certainly there would be those who remember the science and technology that once made our species great.
 Once the invaders ceased their campaign of destruction and began to colonize the Earth, the stage would be set for a human uprising and a retaking of the planet.